University of Toronto Ajax Division: The Ajax campus

-In September 1945, the University's Board of Governors appointed a special committee for setting up the Ajax campus.
-The committee members included the University's President, its Chairman of the Board, its Chancellor, Dean Young, A.D.
+In September 1945, the university's Board of Governors appointed a special committee for setting up the Ajax campus.
+The committee members included the university's president, its chairman of the board, its chancellor, Dean Young, A.D.
 LePan, its superintendent of buildings, Henry Borden and Roy Gilley.
-The Director of the Ajax division was Roy Gilley, an engineer and a World War I veteran.
+The director of the Ajax division was Roy Gilley, an engineer and a World War I veteran.

-Alex Russell, who had served a DIL personnel manager during 1940-1945, oversaw the preparation of the Ajax facilities for the students.
-Several buildings were given to the University, including a hospital with 36 beds, dormitories with capacity to house 3,000 people, a cafetaria with seats for 1,000 people, a recreational center with bowling alleys, a theatre, and a lounge.
-The 428-acre Ajax campus, which had 111 buildings, was four times as large as the University's downtown campus.
+Alex Russell, who had served a DIL personnel manager during 1940–1945, oversaw the preparation of the Ajax facilities for the students.
+Several buildings were given to the university, including a hospital with 36 beds, dormitories with capacity to house 3,000 people, a cafeteria with seats for 1,000 people, a recreational center with bowling alleys, a theatre, and a lounge.
+The 428-acre Ajax campus, which had 111 buildings, was four times as large as the university's downtown campus.
 Over the next few months, Russell's team converted the munitions plant buildings into a university campus suitable for holding classes.
 They demolished the powder-contaminated buildings that were a fire hazard.
 By 1946, classrooms, laboratories, administrative offices, student residences, and a circulating library had been set up.
 A student activity centre called "Hart House" after the Toronto centre was also established.
-The University assumed responsibility for the operation of water supply, sewage disposal, road repair, postal service and fire protection.
+The university assumed responsibility for the operation of water supply, sewage disposal, road repair, postal service and fire protection.

 The first classes at the Ajax campus began on January 14, 1946.
 Within a year, over 3,000 first and second year students were studying engineering at Ajax.

 Each dormitory room accommodated two single veterans.
-The room and boarding fees for the first session (January-August 1946) was $270.
+The room and boarding fees for the first session (January–August 1946) was $270.
 Married veterans who wanted to live with their family could rent the houses built by Wartime Housing Limited for the plant workers, but the supply of such houses was limited.